Alexander Fulton Park

 The "new city hall", built in 1909-1910 of marble and brick, was said then to be second to none in the state.
 George R. Mann of Little Rock, Arkansas, was the architect.
 The council chamber, with a seating capacity of 550, was a large domed room with ornamental plaster-work, mahogany-stained birch woodwork, pure white walls with ornamental cornices, and a floor of straight-edged grain heart pine.
 Hall floors

 The second city hall served Alexandria for more than 50 years.
 The building was torn down in 1963-1964 for the construction of Alexandria's third city hall.

 Erected by Historical Society of Central Louisiana.

 Credits.
 This page was last revised on April 8, 2018.
-This page originally submitted on April 8, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 73 times since then and 5 times this year.
+It was originally submitted on April 8, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 145 times since then and 30 times this year.
 Photos: 1, 2. submitted on April 8, 2018.